srisowmya2000/Security-Awareness-Coach/README.md

 🚀 Features

-📰 Fetches real-time cybersecurity news from BleepingComputer

-🤖 Summarises and generates questions via Claude (Anthropic API)

-📩 Sends a formatted email with summary + quiz question via Gmail

-🔁 Can run on a schedule (daily/weekly)
+Fetches real-time cybersecurity news from BleepingComputer Summarises and generates questions via Claude (Anthropic API) Sends a formatted email with a summary + quiz question via Gmail Can run on a schedule (daily/weekly)

 💡 Why Use This